2014 FIFA World Cup Group E: France vs Honduras

 The two teams had never met before.

 The match started without the national anthems being played before the kick-off, which FIFA later said was due to an audio system malfunction.
 France took the lead in the first half on a penalty kick converted by Karim Benzema, which was awarded on a foul by Wilson Palacios on Paul Pogba, for which Palacios received his second yellow card and was sent off.

 An own goal by Honduras goalkeeper Noel Valladares early in the second half gave France a two-goal lead.
 Benzema's shot rebounded off the post and then hit Valladares, and despite his effort to scoop it clear, the ball was indicated by goal-line technology to have crossed the line and the goal was awarded.
-France completed the scoring when Benzema scored his second goal, as he blasted in the rebound after Mathieu Debuchy's shot was inadvertently blocked by Patrice Evra and fell to him in the penalty area.

-The second goal was the first time that a goal was awarded in the World Cup with the support of goal-line technology.
+The goal was the first time that a goal was awarded in the World Cup with the support of goal-line technology.
 There was some confusion when the animated replay of the goal was shown in the stadium, however, as when the ball first hit the post, causing "NO GOAL" to correctly flash onto screens in the stadium, it then hit Valladares and crossed the line, producing "GOAL" on the screen.
 The initial flash of "NO GOAL" drew boos from fans, caused a commotion among the managers and players on the sideline, and led to confusion even from the BBC's experienced television commentator Jonathan Pearce, who required his colleague Martin Keown to explain the incident to him.
 In response to the confusion, FIFA promised to review how the replays are shown in the future for similar incidents.

+France completed the scoring when Benzema scored his second goal, as he blasted in the rebound after Mathieu Debuchy's shot was inadvertently blocked by Patrice Evra and fell to him in the penalty area.

 Stretching back to their last match of the 1982 World Cup, this was the fifth consecutive World Cup match that Honduras failed to score a goal, matching the record held by Bolivia (1930–1994) and Algeria (1986–2010).